 This sheet music of “The Prairies Keep Callin’ Me Home” boasts that the song was “featured by Bobby Peters and his orchestra.”

 Like fellow bandleaders Tex Beneke and Smith Ballew, Peters also was a recording artist.
-Here’s “I’m Through Cryin’ Over You” from a 78-rpm disc, recorded in 1951 by Bobby Peters and Buster’s Gang on the Texadisc label in Dallas:
+Here’s “I’m Through Cryin’ Over You” from a 78-rpm disc, a novelty song recorded in 1951 by Bobby Peters and Buster’s Gang on the Texadisc label in Dallas:

 Peters may have come from back east, but he cottoned to Cowtown so much that he wrote and recorded a song entitled “Ridin’ the Texas Plains” on the Texadisc label.

 By 1951 Peters was on WBAP TV with On the Record at noon and on WBAP radio at 3:45 p.m. with the Bobby Peters Show (“with music and fun”).
 Note that in 1951 two local TV legends—Bobby Peters and Bill Camfield—were on WBAP between noon and 1 p.m.

 Here’s a real curio.
 This photo, taken about 1952 at the Bob Wills Ranch House western-style nightclub in Dallas, shows Bobby Peters posing with Jack Ruby.
 Dallas millionaire O. L. Nelms had built the nightclub as a showcase for Wills, but about 1952 Nelms leased the club to Ruby and later sold it to Dewey Groom, whereupon it became the Longhorn Ballroom.
 The short man is Little Jimmy Dickens.
 The man between Dickens and Ruby, reader Paul Roark tells me, is Leo Teel (1924-1910), who was a musician and owned a recording studio in Grand Prairie and nightclubs in Dallas.